benaadams/Ben.StringIntern/README.md

 ## Todo

+- [x] Add some tests
-* Add more tests
+- [ ] Add more tests
-* Add a "low water mark" interned count and evict based over that on LRU at Gen2
+- [x] Add a "high water mark" max interned count and evict based on LRU on new add
-* Add a "high water mark" max interned count and evict based on LRU on new add
+- [ ] Add a "low water mark" interned count and evict based over that on LRU at Gen2
-* Add a max size (string Length) to intern option
+- [ ] Add a max size (string Length) to intern option
-* Add a `.Shared` global pool that is "threadsafe"
+- [ ] Add a `.Shared` global pool that is "threadsafe"

 ## Building